 Taylor is the managing estate planning attorney with Oath in Oklahoma City, OK.
-She practices in the areas of estate planning, trust administration, and probate.
+She practices in the areas of estate planning and trust administration.
 Taylor’s favorite part of her job is solving problems for her clients, and seeing how her work can improve their lives.
 She believes that a thorough plan integrates a clients estate and financial goals, and gives them peace of mind as their life moves forward.

 Taylor earned her Bachelor of Arts from the University of Alabama.
 She then went on to attend law school at the University of Oklahoma, where she earned her Juris Doctorate.
 Taylor is licensed to practice in the state of Oklahoma and is a member of the Oklahoma Bar Association.
+She was selected as a NextGen under 30 Award Winner for 2020.
+This award honors Oklahomans under the age of 30 that go above and beyond serving their communities in their prospective fields.
 In her free time, Taylor loves to cook, attend classes at CycleBar, and play piano.

 I am a first-generation attorney who had no idea what I was getting into when I decided to attend law school.
 I thought law school would be the perfect fit for me because I was competitive, loved learning, and wanted to be in a position where I could help people and solve problems.
 I very quickly learned that law school was aimed more for the students who planned on graduating and going straight into Big Law.
 For the students who wanted to work with multi-million dollar corporations and other transactional matters.